 The governmental funds balance sheet and statement of revenues, expenditures, and changes in fund balances provide detailed information about the School's most significant funds.
 The School operates the following funds; a General Fund to account for its general operations and a Special Revenue Fund to account for Federal grant programs.
-For reporting purposes, the General Fund and Special Revenue Fund are major funds of the School.
+For reporting purposes, the General Fund is considered to be a major fund.

 The School adopts an annual budget for its governmental funds.
-A budgetary comparison schedule, as required, has been provided for the General Fund and major Special Revenue Fund to demonstrate compliance with the budget.
+A budgetary comparison schedule, as required, has been provided for the General Fund to demonstrate compliance with the budget.